 - Worried about lawsuits from customers or neighbors?
 Well done.
 The solution is very simple.
 Get an umbrella insurance policy by contacting the insurance agent that has your insurance on your home and/or vehicles.

 - We all work from habits.
 It takes 21 days to change a habit.
 Put a simple method in place to handle your petty cash and accounting.
 Every business has to know its weekly numbers or at least, its monthly numbers.
 Those numbers tell you a story about the performance of your business.
 If sales numbers grow each month…great.
 If your expenses increase at a rate a little less than your sales numbers… that too is great.
-If you don’t like book-keeping, which most entrepreneurs don’t as they don’t have the time and inclination, get help and get it right.
+If you don’t like bookkeeping, which most entrepreneurs don’t as they have other things to do, get help and get it right.
 It’s that important.

 - It’s common to hear the statistic that 80% of businesses fail in the first year.
-It keeps being repeated and so I think it’s a statistic that because it’s been repeated enough must be true.
-I’m not sure it is.
-By definition an entrepreneur has an idea, takes it to market and adapts accordingly.
-Most entrepreneurs learn being in business because there are very few classes that teach how to be a successful entrepreneur.
-There are classes to teach medicine, law, accounting, engineering etc but these don’t teach business; they teach and pass each discipline.
+This statistic keeps repeating and so it’s important to learn from it.
+By definition, an entrepreneur has an idea, takes it to market, and adapts accordingly.
+Most entrepreneurs learn while being in business because there are very few classes that teach how to be a successful entrepreneur.
+There are classes to teach medicine, law, accounting, engineering etc but these don’t teach business.

-Once your business gains momentum and its future is more stable and secure, now is the time to talk with your accountant and attorney to find out your options, hear their recommendations and then for you to decide.
-It also triggers a bunch of paperwork to get things set up correctly and if that’s not enough, you’ll have to do reports and other notifications on a regular basis to government agencies and won’t be able to open lines of credit with supplier, bank accounts, payroll processing services and more.
+Once your business gains momentum and its future is more stable and secure, now is the time to talk with your accountant and attorney to find out your options, hear their recommendations, and then for you to decide.
+It also triggers a bunch of paperwork to get things set up correctly.
+If that’s not enough, you’ll have to do reports and other notifications on a regular basis to government agencies.
+You won’t be able to open lines of credit with supplier, bank accounts, payroll processing services, and more.

 Starting a business and doing all the above from scratch is intimidating.
 A better option can be to consider buying the rights to a franchise and following its processes and procedures.
 A second option is to find an existing business for sale and pick up the momentum of an existing business; but that’s another situation for another time.

-If you would like more information about selling a business, buying a business, buying a franchise or a related service such as valuing a business, please visit my web page Services and choose from the drop down menu the information you would like.
+If you would like more information about selling or buying a business, or a related service such as valuing a business, please visit my web page Services.
+Now select the information you would like from the drop-down menu.

-For more immediate help, you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.
+For more immediate help, send an email to Andrew Rogerson or give me a call on 916 570-2674.